SteveGilham/altcover/README.md

 Coverage statistics are written to the file nominated by the `x|xmlReport=` parameter as instrumented assemblies are unloaded from an executing AppDomain, even if this is days or weeks later.
 In practice the instrumented assemblies should be deleted after the relevant testing has been run, and the report file will thus be freed up.

+Given a filter string, if that string is contained within the name of the file/assembly/type/method/attribute type names, then the ietm and everything within it are excluded from the coverage.

 ### Use Case : Unit tests

 In the case of a single unit test assembly, then executing AltCover with `/i=<unit test output directory>` to pick up the tests and dependencies, with a strongname replacement `/sn=<my component key>` will usually be sufficient, as framework assemblies without symbols will be ignored.
 The test execution can then happen in the context of the output directory.